Tecoma Stans is a perennial flowering shrub known for its highly attractive and bright-colored flowers from the (trumpet

 Use an organic insecticide (neem) to deal with the problem if it occurs.

 The plant attracts hummingbirds, butterflies, and bees and is also a desirable fodder for livestock.

 Tecoma Stans Uses

-Esperanza plants have lately gained huge popularity as landscaping plants due to their beautiful flower color, spectacular appearance, drought tolerance, and hardiness.
+Esperanza plants have lately gained huge popularity as popular landscaping plant due to their beautiful flower color, spectacular appearance, drought tolerance, and hardiness.

-They are also among the most widely cultivated flowering plants in perennial and rock gardens and are also grown in containers for use as patio plants.
+They are also among the most widely cultivated flowering plants in perennial rock gardens and private garden and are also grown in containers for use as patio plants.

-They also complement as well as help enhance the look of Spanish architecture and make an excellent potted specimen plant.
+They also complement and help enhance the look of Spanish architecture and make an excellent potted specimen plant.

 In addition to the vibrant flowers, the long blooming period, low-maintenance requirements, drought resistance, low cost, and easy availability are some more reasons for the popularity of yellow elder plants.